ChilliConnect/Samples/readme.md

 The FBLeaderboardDemoScene uses the Facebook SDK to show how to implementation Facebook integration with ChilliConnect, allowing players to link their ChilliConnect account with a Facebook account and then sign in using Facebook.
 This project also shows how to retrieve leaderboard scores for Facebook friends.

+### CharacterGacha

+The Gacha sample project accompanies the ChilliConnect [Gacha and A/B Testing Tutorial](https://docs.chilliconnect.com/tutorial-gache) and shows how create and A/B Test a simple gacha style spawning system in ChilliConnect.

 ### IAP

 The IAPDemoScene accompanies the ChilliConnect [IAP tutorial](https://docs.chilliconnect.com/tutorial-iaps) and contains an end-to-end example of integrating the Unity IAP Plugin with ChilliConnect to securely verify and redeem player purchases.